 The Peer Learning Associates Program fosters mentoring relationships between faculty and their Peer Learning Associates and between students at different stages of their academic careers.
 Peer Learning Associates work closely with faculty to enhance peer learning in a variety of ways, e.g., facilitating discussions or group projects in or outside class, running planned review or practice sessions or supplemental labs, and helping students through group or one-on-one tutoring.

 When planning responsibilities for PLAs, it is important to formulate your requests on the basis of how many hours of work per week in total you think you will need.
 We ask that you plan for each PLA to work no more than 8 hours per week, but a department can distribute funded hours among a number of PLAs in the way that suits the students' availability and the department's needs.

 Types of Request

-A) Single Section Courses: If there is only one section of the course, the individual instructor for the course should complete a REQUEST BLOCK for each course via our online form.
+A) Single Section Courses: If there is only one section of the course, the individual instructor for the course should complete a SINGLE REQUEST for each course via our online form.
 If there is more than one section, please see below and consult with your department chair.

-B) First Year Seminars: The individual instructor should use the online form and complete a REQUEST BLOCK for each FY Seminar.
+B) First Year Seminars: The individual instructor should use the online form and complete a REQUEST FORM for each FY Seminar.
 The information will be coordinated with the Vice Provost who oversees the FY Seminar program.

 C) Multiple Section Courses or At-large Tutors: Department Chairs or PLA Coordinators should make PLA requests for courses (1) with more than one section or (2) when covering multiple courses in a program (e.g., all beginning and intermediate language courses) and (3) when requesting "at-large" tutors who would be available, as needed, for one-on-one tutoring for any student taking courses in the department.
-Use a single REQUEST BLOCK for each of these kinds of request.
+Use a single REQUEST FORM for these kinds of request.